jondot/hygen/README.md

 ### Template Locality

-`hygen` picks up a local `_templates` folder at any folder level of your project you're working from (or an environment variable, or built-in templates by building a new library with it).
+`hygen` picks up a local `_templates` folder at any folder level of your project you're working from.

 This is important because: